zconlin/ProxyPigeon/infrastructure/README.md

 ## Testing
 We did some manual tests, testing for different browsers and operating systems.
 From these we generated yara rules.
-Then we plan on exposing the reverse proxy URLs to some CTFs to generate large amounts of traffic.
+Then we exposed the reverse proxy URLs to some CTFs to generate large amounts of traffic.
 The CTF traffic is likely to have less variety, perhaps most of it will be firefox in a kali box.

 We created a custom logging module for the Apache wordpress server as well.
 This log includes the source IP.
 Since we know which proxy has which IP, we will use these IPs to verify the accuracy of our yara rules.
 ## Security/Legal